bushw011/urmorris-pages/pages/05.a-and-e/108.fools-and-philosophers-quarantine-comedy-like-no-other/default.md

 The burbank Flappers club will be doing more Zoom shows and they reached out to everyone to send availability.
 To find tickets, follow Zuccaro at @Zuccarozuccaro on Instagram and Twitter.
 On both of those, there will be links to my newsletter, Sometimes Weekly.
 On there, I write longer pieces that don’t really work for standup, they are mainly for history.

 You can follow Morrison Morrison on Instagram or Twitter, with the handle @Morrisonhmorrison.
 He also has a website, http://www.Morrisonmorrison.com, with an automated emailing system that will notify you of any updates on his upcoming shows, as well as links to tickets.

+_Image on top courtesy of Flappers Comedy Club_